imlakshayd/machine-learning-notes/Machine Learning Specialization/Gradient Descent.md

-Gradient Descent is used within [[Linear regression]] by continuing to adjust the weights and bias of the cost function and optimizing it for the least loss.
+Gradient Descent is used within [[Linear regression]] and [[Logistic regression]] by continuing to adjust the weights and bias of the cost function and optimizing it for the least loss.
 It starts with its given cost function and from there on it looks to move in the direction which would minimize the loss the greatest.
 It continues to iterate this until it comes to the lowest loss for the function at which point it can't go any further.

 ![[Pasted image 20250418181637.png]]